pybricks/pybricks-micropython/CONTRIBUTING.md

 Python runtime.

-Open a terminal in the `pybricks-micropython` directory where you cloned the source code, then run the following commands:
+Open a terminal in the `pybricks-micropython` directory where you cloned the source code, then run:

+    poetry env info

+Verify that the Python version listed is 3.8.x.
+If it is not, run:

-    poetry env use /usr/bin/python3.8
+    poetry env use <path-to-python3.8>

+where `<path-to-python3.8>` is the full path to the Python 3.8 installation.

+Then run the following to set up the Python environment:

     poetry install

-You may need to replace `/usr/bin/python3.8` with a different path if the Python 3.8 executable is installed somewhere else.

 To activate the environment, run: